On the Support of Minimizers of Causal Variational Principles: Introduction

 \section{Introduction}

 Causal variational principles were proposed in~\cite{PFP} as an approach for formulating relativistic quantum field theory (for surveys see~\cite{lrev, srev}).
 More recently, they were introduced in a broader mathematical context as a class of nonlinear variational principles defined on measure spaces~\cite{continuum}.
 Except for the examples and general existence results in~\cite{discrete, small, continuum} and the symmetry breaking effect in the discrete setting~\cite{osymm}, almost nothing is known on the structure of the minimizers.
-In the present paper, we turn attention to the analysis of minimizing measures in the continuous setting.
-For simplicity, we restrict attention to variational principles on a compact manifold which generalize the causal variational principles in spin dimension one with two prescribed eigenvalues (see~\cite[Chapter~1]{continuum}).
-But our methods are developed with a view to possible extensions to the non-compact setting and to a general spin dimension.

-More precisely, in Section~\ref{secprelim} we introduce a class of causal variational principles on a compact manifold~$\F$ and explain how this setting fits into the general context.
-As more specific model examples, we introduce variational principles on the circle, on the sphere, and on the flag manifold~$\F^{1,2}(\C^f)$.
-In Section~\ref{sec3}, we present numerical results on the sphere (see Figure~\ref{figvgl_weight}) and discuss all the main effects which will be treated analytically later on.
-In Section~\ref{sec4}, we derive general results on the structure of the minimizers.
-We first derive the corresponding Euler-Lagrange equations and conditions for minimality (see Lemma~\ref{lemmaEL} and Lemma~\ref{lemmaP}).
-We then prove under general assumptions that the minimizers are either generically timelike (see Definition~\ref{defgtl}) or the support of the minimizing measure~$\rho$ defined by

-is singular in the sense that its interior is empty (see Theorem~\ref{thmmain1} and Theorem~\ref{thmmain2}).
-In the following sections, we apply these general results to our model examples and derive more detailed information on the minimizers.
-In Section~\ref{sec5}, we consider the variational principle on the circle.
-After briefly discussing numerical results (see Figure~\ref{vgl_S1}), we prove a ``phase transition'' between generically timelike minimizers and minimizers with singular support and construct many minimizers in closed form (see Corollary~\ref{corS1} and Theorem~\ref{thmS1}).
-In Section~\ref{sec6}, the variational principle on the sphere is considered.
-We again prove the above phase transition (see Corollary~\ref{cor61}) and estimate the action from above and below (see Figure~\ref{figestimates} and Proposition~\ref{prp_k_gen}).
-Finally, in Section~\ref{sec7} we apply our general results to flag manifolds (see Theorem~\ref{corfm}).
-Moreover, we prove that minimizers with singular support exist (see Theorem~\ref{thmfm}) and give an outlook on generically timelike minimizers.